westial/clevercarino/README.md

 2. Install the Arduino library "./clevercarino/clevercarapp" by following the [Arduino guidelines](https://www.arduino.cc/en/guide/libraries).
 3. Open the Arduino main file "./clevercarino/clevercarino/main.ino" with Arduino IDE, verify and upload it into your OSOYOO Robot Car.

+## Your next steps ##

+When Clevercarino finds an obstacle or a hole it executes the orders from the class clevercar/InoBackLeftReviser.
+You may develop a new Reviser implementation and give Clevercarino a new behavior in that use case.